Meghanarajvinakota/mandala-art-club/README.md

 ## Edits

 Once the website was actually being created, there were some changes made.
-Webpage is not responsive to all devices when it tested.
+Webpage is not responsive to all devices when it tested initially.
 Added more styles to. media query make it responsive.

+## Features Left to Implement

+- __Real time updates of Events__

+- On the Home page, it would be ideal to have the website dynamically update what is upcoming events.
+- On Signup page ,it would be great to signup for multiple events.

+- __Map__

+- On Home page, for easy access to get directions it would have a map link.
+- It would be ideal to change the location and search for Events.